klapec/vagrant/README.md

 * vagrant-hostsupdater plugin - `vagrant plugin install vagrant-hostsupdater`

 ### How to use
-Once those plugins are installed, `vagrant up` and you're ready to go.
+Once vagrant-hostsupdater installed, run `vagrant up` and you're ready to go.

 ### What's inside
 * Ubuntu 14.04